 - Flamingos have webbed feet.

-- Three species (greater, lesser, and Chilean flamingos) have three toes pointing at the forward direction and a hind toe or hallux.
+- Three species (greater, lesser, and Chilean flamingos) have three toes pointing in the forward direction and a hind toe or hallux.
 While the other species (James’s and Andean) lack hallux and just have three toes.

 - The plumage color of adult full-grown flamingos ranges from light pink to bright red.